Mental Health Advance Directive

 MHADs are also to be followed according to the West Virginia Code of State Regulations64CSR74 which states in '64-74-5.5 “An advance psychiatric directive shall be honored…”

-MHADs can be submitted to the West Virginia e-Directive Registry as well as given to treating health care providers and the patient’s mental health care representative.
+MHADs can be submitted to the West Virginia e-Directive Registry as well as given to treating health care clinician and the individual's mental health care representative.